dragonflydb/documentation/docs/migrating-to-dragonfly/01-from-redis-instance/02-sentinel-promotion.md

 - **Monitoring and Alerts:** Implement robust monitoring for both the source Redis cluster and the Dragonfly cluster.
 Set up alerts to notify you of any anomalies or potential problems.

 - **Load Balancing:** Consider how your application's load balancer or DNS is configured.
-Sentinel-driven failover might require adjustments to your load balancing setup to ensure traffic is directed to the new primary node.
+Sentinel-driven migration might require adjustments to your load balancing setup to ensure traffic is directed to the new primary node.

 - **Backup Strategy:** Have a solid backup strategy in place before starting the migration.
-While Redis Sentinel helps with failover, having backups as a safety net is crucial.
+While Redis Sentinel helps with failover/promotion, having backups as a safety net is crucial.

 - **Rollback Plan:** Despite careful planning, unforeseen issues can arise.
 Develop a rollback plan that allows you to revert to the previous setup if the migration encounters significant problems.